railsuser2014/openobject-doc-book-en/3/3_8/statutory_taxes.rst

 * the tax declaration.

-.. tip:: Other declarations
+.. tip:: Other Declarations

-	In addition to the legal declarations available in the accounts modules, Open ERP supplies declarations based on the functionality in other modules.
+	In addition to the legal declarations available in the accounts modules, OpenERP supplies declarations based on the functionality in other modules.

 	.. index::
-	   single: module; report_instrastat
+	   single: module; report_intrastat

 	You can, for example, install the :mod:`report_intrastat` module for intra-stat declarations about sending goods to and receiving goods from other countries.